k4yt3x/Evanesco/README.md

 - OBS Studio
 - Microsoft Teams
 - Discord
+- …

 In case you're wondering, the name "Evanesco" means "disappear" in Latin.
-I wanted to use a more descriptive name, but I just couldn't resist using the chant of the [invisibility spell](https://bg3.wiki/wiki/Invisibility_(spell)) from Baldur's Gate.
+I wanted to use a more descriptive name, but I just couldn't resist using the chant of the [invisibility spell](https://bg3.wiki/wiki/Invisibility_(spell)) from Baldur's Gate 3.
+While the third-person, singular, present, imperative form "Evanesce" is technically more grammatically correct, I'm leaving it as "Evanesco" as it will be more interesting to align with the chant of the spell.

 ## Roadmap